 As you share information and begin to build a relationship with them, you can move your prospect along this funnel toward purchase as they work to identify the best way to solve their business problem.
 The key is to maintain their interest with digestible, bespoke content that captures and holds their attention along the way.

 The “Awareness” prospect may have a great profile as a potential customer, but may not even be familiar with your company.
 Your job is to provide general content that helps them understand and solve their problem, introducing your brand in the process.

 The best channels to use to generate awareness and attract potential customers may include blog posts, social media, industry reports and eBooks, and search engine marketing.

 Your “Education” prospect has a vague idea of what your company does and wants to learn more.
 They know that you may be able to solve their problem and are eager to know more of the what and how.

 Here, you should demonstrate your expertise in their specific domain and its associated problems, and help them to picture how your solution might make their lives easier.

 When the prospect reaches the “Selection” phase, they know more or less what they need and have narrowed down their vendor list.
-Your mission is to provide compelling, personalized content that gets them to choose you over other options.
+Your mission is to provide compelling, bespoke content that gets them to choose you over other options.